scrtlabs/SecretNetwork/docs/validators-and-full-nodes/setup-sgx.md

 ### Install SGX

-Note: `sgx_linux_x64_driver_2.6.0_602374c.bin` is the latest driver as of July 13, 2020.
+Note: `sgx_linux_x64_driver_2.11.0_0373e2e.bin` is the latest driver as of February 24th, 2021.
 Please check under https://download.01.org/intel-sgx/sgx-linux/ that this is still the case.
 If not, please send us a PR or notify us.

 ```bash
 #! /bin/bash